allan-tulane/sp24-recitation-01-yarbschris/README.md

 ## Running and testing your code

-- To run tests, from the command-line shell, you can run
+- To run tests from the command-line shell, you can run
   + `pytest test_main.py` will run all tests
   + `pytest test_main.py::test_one` will just run `test_one`
   + We recommend running one test at a time as you are debugging.